Honest Finances Amendment

 A proposed amendment to the US Constitution that promotes transparency and prudence in the management of our national finances.

-All planned cash expenditures and subsidy grants shall be listed in the budget, which Congress shall present to the president at least sixty (60) days before the start of the federal fiscal year; it shall cover ten (10) years, with the first two (2) years in traditional detail.
+All planned cash expenditures and subsidy grants shall be listed in the budget, which Congress shall present to the president thirty (30) days before the start of the federal fiscal year; it shall provide projections of ten (10) years, with the first two (2) years in traditional detail.

-All employee retirement plans of the government of the United States, all insurance-type programs of this government, and all commitments for future expenditures shall be reported on an actuarially sound basis and shall be fully funded in the budget in accordance with best accounting practices, similar to those required of publicly owned corporations.
+All employee retirement plans of the government of the United States, all insurance-type programs of this government, and all commitments of future expenditures shall be operated on an actuarially sound basis and shall be fully funded in the budget in accordance with best accounting practices, similar to those required of private corporations.

 Author: Frank Keeney

 Revised November 1, 2022

 Socialism or Freedom

 The last 200 years have given us a ring-side seat at the workings of a number of different government forms.
 When we evaluate them, we do not need to rely on theory; we can observe the actual positive and negative results.